 The impairment test on the CGU Materialise Motion is based on the discounted cash flows, considering a period of five years.
-The main assumptions include a discount rate (based on WACC) of 9.67% (10.92% pre-tax) and a perpetual growth rate of 5%.
+The main assumptions include a discount rate (based on WACC) of 9.91% (11.72% pre-tax) (2022: 9.67% post-tax; 2021: 7.40% post-tax) and a perpetual growth rate of 3% (2022: 5%; 2021: 1%).
 Other assumptions include the year-on-year growth rate of the revenue, gross margin and the operating costs which have been determined by management based on past experience.
-It was concluded that the value in use is higher than the carrying value of the cash generating unit of K \in 6,187.
-Based on the sensitivity analyses performed by the Group, including analyses whereby the discount rate would increase by 100 basis points or the perpetual growth rate would be zero, there are no reasonably possible changes in assumptions that would reduce the value in use below the carrying value of the cash generating unit.
+It was concluded that the value in use is lower than the carrying value of the cash generating unit of $K \in 3,605$ which has resulted in a full impairment of the goodwill for an amount of $K \in (1,175)$ as well as a partial impairment on intangible assets partnership agreement, customer list, and developed technology for respectively $K \in (853)$, $K \in (107)$, and $K \in (1,437)$ as shown in Note 6.
+The full impairment charge was recognized in the Consolidated income statement under Net other operating income and is included in the reportable segment 'Materialise Manufacturing'.